21 Manipulating Files

 p.parents |

-Get the parent directories. | WindowsPath('C:/Users/UserName/Documents') , WindowsPath('C:/Users/UserName') , WindowsPath('C:/Users') , WindowsPath('C:/') |
+Get the parent directories. | WindowsPath('C:/Users/UserName/Documents'), WindowsPath('C:/Users/UserName'), WindowsPath('C:/Users'), WindowsPath('C:/') |

-20.12.3 File Handling Methods
+21.12.3 File Handling Methods

-, file handling methods are available to read, write, and manipulate files.
+In pathlib, file handling methods are available to read, write, and manipulate files.
 Consider the directory structure:

-Command | Description | Result |
+| Command | Description | Result |

 Path('Documents', 'file.txt').exists() |